Go to Reviews.org US Edition

 Additional Info

-The most popular option for long expiry plans on the Optus network at the moment is powered by Catch Connect.
-This prepaid plan includes 120GB of data with 365-day expiry, which works out to be 10GB per month.
+The most popular option for long-expiry plans and providers on the Optus network at the moment is powered by Catch Connect.
+This prepaid plan includes 120GB of data with a 365-day expiry, which works out to be 10GB per month.
 That's not going to be enough if you stream Netflix in your morning commute but if you don't use much data and want to set and forget about your mobile bill, it might do the trick.

 Optus itself offers a huge variety of long-expiry prepaid options but the majority of them don’t actually include any data and instead charge per MB used (which is deducted from your recharge amount).
-This is an archaic pricing model but Optus does have options for long expiry prepaid with included data.
-Here’s what’s on offer:
+This is an archaic pricing model but Optus does also have options for long expiry prepaid with included data.

 Additional Info